lvgl/blog/_posts/2022-02-18-numaker-hmi-n9h30-review.md

 It embedded up to 64 MB DDRII SDRAM, along with ample hardware storage and computing space for excellent design flexibility.
 For more information on Nuvoton HMI platforms, you can visit [https://www.nuvoton.com/products/gui-solution/gui-platform/"](https://www.nuvoton.com/products/gui-solution/gui-platform/)**

-<iframe width="560" height="315" src="https://www.youtube.com/embed/5uuR3PAKLHI" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/EqTG-3NHHAs" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-Nuvoton HMI-N9H30 earned Standard LVGL board certification which means the users can be sure that it's easy to use that board with LVGL and they can expect decent performance and quality.
+NuMaker-HMI-N9H30 earned Standard LVGL board certification which means the users can be sure that it's easy to use that board with LVGL and they can expect decent performance and quality.

 <img src="https://lvgl.io/assets/images/cert_standard.png" alt="Standard LVGL certificate for i.MX RT1050-EVK">